moniquelc/smiley-face-recognition-api/README.md

 You should also clone "smiley-face-recognition" repository.

 ## Live demo
-This project is deployed at heroku: https://smiley-face-recognition.herokuapp.com/
+The project is deployed at heroku: https://smiley-face-recognition.herokuapp.com/